 4:00 – 6:00PM

-This symposium precedes Congressman John Lewis, Andrew Aydin, and Nate Powell’s visit to the University of Michigan on September 21, 2017.
-They will give a keynote presentation on their acclaimed graphic novel trilogy, March, which recounts Lewis’s experiences throughout the Civil Rights Movement.
+This symposium is held in honor of Congressman John Lewis, Andrew Aydin, and Nate Powell’s acclaimed graphic novel trilogy, March, recounts Lewis’s experiences throughout the Civil Rights Movement.
 In protest marches from Selma to Montgomery in 1965, John Lewis and 600 other marchers drew attention to the importance of voting rights for all African Americans.
 The marchers were brutally attacked by state troopers on the Edmund Pettus Bridge in Selma, Alabama.
 John Lewis and the marchers did not abandon their cause, but instead propelled the passage of the 1965 Voting Rights Act.
 Through this symposium, we aim to engage the U-M community in further understanding critical historical topics and fostering an intellectual community to explore the civil rights issues of today.

 This event is co-presented by the International Institute’s Conflict and Peace Initiative, Department of Psychology, National Center for Institutional Diversity, and the Rackham Program in Public Scholarship.